junxit/us-congress-bills-113/metadata.md

 - 2013-09-26 — Senate amendment agreed to: Amendment SA 1998 agreed to in Senate by Unanimous Consent.
 - 2013-09-26 — Senate amendment proposed (on the floor): Amendment SA 1998 proposed by Senator Tester for Senator Carper.(consideration: CR S6968; text: CR S6968)
 - 2013-09-26 — Senate amendment submitted
+- 2013-09-27 — Message on Senate action sent to the House.
+- 2013-09-27 — Received in the House.
+- 2013-09-27 — Referred to the House Committee on Education and the Workforce.